Silverium/nextjs-products-drag-n-drop/README.md

 16. Visual fixes and UX improvements
     - Navbar to be readable on dark and light settings
     - Create a Card for the product and use it in products and grid pages
+    - Responsive view for Grid.
+Dark theme improvement for the card